Myasthenia gravis (MG) in children

 The thymus, a big gland in the chest, is believed to play a role in myasthenia gravis.
 Some families also tend to get autoimmune conditions.If someone in your family has an autoimmune disorder, your child may also have an increased risk.

-How is Pediatric Myasthenia Gravis (MG) treated?
+How is myasthenia gravis (MG) in children treated?

 We may prescribe different medications to treat myasthenia gravis in children.
 Some treat the symptoms of the disease, while others slow down (suppress) the immune response.

-• Mestinon®, which treats the symptoms of myasthenia gravis
+• Mestinon® which treats the symptoms of myasthenia gravis

-• Prednisone, which is used to suppress the immune system in autoimmune disorders
+• Prednisone which is used to suppress the immune system in autoimmune disorders

-• Intravenous immunoglobulin (IVIG), which consists of immune proteins (immune globulins) and is used to affect the immune system’s response
+• Intravenous immunoglobulin (IVIG) which consists of immune proteins (immune globulins) and is used to affect the immune system’s response

-• Plasmapheresis, in which a child’s blood is run through a machine and cleaned of some antibodies
+• Plasmapheresis in which a child’s blood is run through a machine and cleaned of some antibodies

-• Thymectomy, the surgical removal of the thymus gland
+• Thymectomy the surgical removal of the thymus gland

 Frequently Asked Questions